-And then “POOF!” the company pivots to video, cuts loose entire writing staffs, and the most writing done all day involves emails to personal contacts includes questions like “how’s the family?” and “got any $60,000-a-year positions you full-time?”
+And then “POOF!” the company pivots to video, cuts an entire writing staff, and the most writing done all day involves emails to personal contacts includes questions like “how’s the family?” and “got any $60,000-a-year positions you need to be filled?”

-“I might have something.”
 Jeff, also a writer, still takes the occasional side job without his employer being any the wiser.
 His something came from a headhunter that does all the dirty work.
 She finds jobs, finds writers to fill those temporary positions and takes a nice cut of the money.

 “It’s an 80,000-word joke book for not bad money,” he explains, leaving the worst for last.
 “It’s a clean joke book.”